Training and Credentialing

 Training programs are offered on the campus of Concordia Seminary, St. Louis and other sites, under the auspices of the National Association of Lutheran Interim Pastors (NALIP).
 Detailed information is available at www.nalip.net.

-To receive a credential in this ministry, a pastor of The Lutheran Church-Missouri Synod must be recommended for interim ministry by his District President and make application to the Interim Ministry Conference, LCMS.
-Those satisfying the requirements are issued a Certificate of Approval by the Credentialing Committee of the Interim Ministry Conference, LCMS.
+To be credentialed in this ministry, a pastor of The Lutheran Church-Missouri Synod must be recommended for Intentional Interim Ministry by his District President and make application to the Credentialing Committee of the Interim Ministry Conference, LCMS.
+Those satisfying the requirements are issued a Certificate of Completion by the Credentialing Committee.
 The credential is valid for three years.
 The credential is renewed only when a previously credentialed pastor makes application, is a continuing, full and current member of the Interim Ministry Conference and meets the expectations for continuing education.

 The credential is not a document of recommendation.
 Each intentional interim minister is under the supervision of his District President, who is responsible for ecclesiastical oversight.